ZhongkuiMa/ReLU-Hull-Approximation/README.md

 Here we give a fast, pricise and scalable algorithm, **selective constraints identification** (SCI) and its enhanced version, SCIPLUS.
 This algorithm get a ReLU hull approximation by selectively identify faces (facets) of the exact convex hull.
 Our method has more advantages compared to the exact or approximate methods in ERAN (e.g. SBLM+PDDM).

 Two types of experiments are given.
-One is for compare the approximation precision (volumes of resulting convex hull/approximation), efficiency (run time) and scalability (acceptable dimension); another is for verifying local robustness of a neural network with $l_{\infin}$ norm bound.
+One is for compare the approximation precision (volumes of resulting convex hull/approximation), efficiency (run time) and scalability (acceptable dimension); another is for verifying local robustness of a neural network with $l_{\infty}$ norm bound.

 ## Requirements